Current as of May 2023 | Download print version (PDF)

 C. Customs Duties, Excise Duties, and Value-Added Tax

-Goods imported into Tanzania by an NGO that are intended to be used solely by the NPO for certain humanitarian and development purposes can be exempted from customs duties (see The Customs Tariff Act, 1968 Third Schedule Rule 10).
-The customs duty will become due if the exempted goods are transferred, sold, or conveyed in any way to another person not entitled to the exemption (The Customs Tariff Act, 1968 Third Schedule Rule 10(3)).
+Goods imported into Tanzania by an NGO that are intended to be used solely by the NPO for certain humanitarian and development purposes can be exempted from customs duties.
+The customs duty will become due if the exempted goods are transferred, sold, or conveyed in any way to another person not entitled to the exemption.

 To claim an exemption from the customs duty, an NGO must send an application to the Tanzania Revenue Authority with the following attachments: